History and Heritage

 Carrick-on-Suir and its hinterlands are rich in heritage and history, offering an impressive array of attractions for visitors and locals alike.
 The iconic Ormond Castle & Tudor Manor House, with its grand architecture and historical significance, is a must-visit, while the Butler Trail traces the legacy of the influential Butler family, who played a pivotal role in the region’s history.
-Nearby, the Knockelly Castle stands as a testament to medieval fortifications.

 The town’s Heritage Centre provides an immersive experience into local culture and history, complemented by the Tipperary Museum of Hidden History, which offers a deeper dive into the area’s past.
 The historic St. Molleran’s Church and the remnants of the Town Walls and the West Gate – Town Clock reflect Carrick-on-Suir’s rich ecclesiastical and urban heritage.